 Title: Nurse (Retired)

-Diana J. Collison-Jones, a Retired Nurse, has been recognized by Marquis Who’s Who Top Nurses for dedication, achievements, and leadership in emergency room and in-patient services.
+Yvonne Neuhuys Sutherland, a retired nurse, has been recognized by Marquis Who’s Who Top Nurses for dedication, achievements, and leadership in the field of health care.

 With a wealth of expertise to her credit, Ms. Sutherland enjoyed a fulfilling career in nursing that spanned many years, culminating in her role as a registered nurse at the Shasta County Office of Education in Redding, California, between 1985 and her retirement in 2003.
 In this capacity, she specialized in treating special education students, and was responsible for carrying out the orders of the school doctor.
 Previously, Ms. Sutherland had served as a hospital nurse at Mercy Hospital, after which she assisted in establishing the first Home Health Agency in Redding, California, alongside Linda Johnson.
 During this time, she specialized in geriatric medicine.